rasbt/MachineLearning-QandAI-book/errata/README.md

 #### Chapter 12

 On the first page, just above the first figure (12-1), it says "two input and four output units" but should be "four inputs and two outputs" to match the figure caption of Figure 12-1.

+#### Chapter 17

+(p109) In figure 17-3, "next-sentence prediction" should be "next-word prediction".

+#### Chapter 18

+(p121, p122) In figure 18-6 and 18-7, "Fully connected layer" box that follows "Multihead self-attention" box should be removed.

+#### Chapter 19

+(p129) in the 2nd row of the second equation, that $\sum$ should be removed.

+(p129, 132) 2nd line from the bottom, "q15-text-augment subfolder" should be "q19-evaluation-llms subfolder"